jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "The deer were eating Giving Tree fruit.
 They were close," Uncle says.
 "But we had full baskets already.
 Maybe we return."

 Everyone does their job.
-The foraging group cleans their clothes and tools.
+The foraging group cleans their clothes, tools, weapons.
 We cook the food.
 We discard the fruit husks, skins, seeds.
 No good.
 Cannot eat.

 We feed the dogs the edible remains.

 Children prepare the eating area.

-Soon we sit.
+We sit all together.
 Then the stories start.

 I can't help it.
 I blurt out: "Where is Giving Tree?"